jtmoon79/goto_http_redirect_server/README.md

                             testing.
       --verbose             Set logging level to DEBUG.
 Logging level default is INFO.
-      --version             show program version and exit
+      --version             show program version and exit.
-      -?, -h, --help        show this help message and exit
+      -?, -h, --help        show this help message and exit.

     About Redirect Entries: